JinqingZhengTju/DFGOVD/code/README_code.md

 The DFGOVD **dataset** itself is shared under a different license (CC BY-NC-SA 4.0).
 For details, see the [LICENCE_data.md](../LICENCE_data.md) file.

 ## Contact
-If you have any problems or feedback on our work, please contact: jinqingzheng@tju.edu.cn.
+For any questions regarding the codebase, please contact: jinqingzheng@tju.edu.cn.

 We welcome constructive feedback and contributions to improve this benchmark for the research community.